14f3v/SMAD-backend-services/README.md

 ```

 ### Start sevrer application
-There are so many condition to start a server application for example.
+There are so many condition to start a server application like run dry mode, run watch mode, run docker with watch mode and mount volumes. for example.

 if you would like to start server application as a dry mode, you can use
 ```bash